IBM/guestbook-nodejs/README.md

 - MONGO_USER - The username used to access Mongo.
 If you are using an unsecured Mongo instance, leave this blank.
 - MONGO_PASS - The password to access Mongo.
 If you are using an unsecured Mongo instance, leave this blank.
 - MONGO_DB - The name of the database within Mongo.
 This can be left blank and the default database name will be used.
+- MONGO_AUTH_DB=admin
+- NODE_ENV=mongo - setting the NODE_ENV to mongo, will trigger Loopback to select the right environment config file.

 You must also change the datasource listed in `src/server/model-config.json` to `mongo` as seen below: